kaishx/paper_trader/README.md

 ## This repository contains:

-**Paper-Trader Code**: Interacts with the Alpaca API to simulate live mean-reversion trading.
+**Paper-Trader Code**: Interacts with the Alpaca API to simulate the trading while calculating the kalman beta and other metrics.

-**Multi-Agent Controller**: Manages ~5 - 6 paper-traders concurrently.
+**Multi-Agent Controller**: Manages the paper-traders concurrently (seeking to run about 20-25 traders)

-**Utilities**: Additional scripts and tools to support trading and analysis.
+**Optimizer**: To optimize the entry parameters for "today's" trading session.

 ---